 On Dec.
 7, 1941, at 7:55 on a Sunday morning, hundreds of Japanese fighters, bombers and torpedo planes roared across the sky, unleashing the force of an empire on unsuspecting Americans below.

-Seventy-six years ago, Japan’s surprise attacks on Pearl Harbor killed more than 2,400 Americans and left another 1,282 wounded.
+Seventy-eight years ago, Japan’s surprise attacks on Pearl Harbor killed more than 2,400 Americans and left another 1,282 wounded.
 Each year on this infamous date, the USO remembers those who perished and honors the resilient survivors who manned their weapons and ran into harm’s way to rescue the wounded and recover the deceased.

 The USO, in its infancy at the time of the attacks, was on the ground in Hawaii to care for and support American service members and military families that survived the Japanese assault.
 Before Dec.
 7, the Hawaii USO was operated mostly by volunteers.
 It held dances, provided entertainment and served the recreational, social and spiritual needs of Hawaii’s military community, according to the USO’s 1942 Annual Report.

 The attacks forced the 10-month-old, volunteer-run Hawaii USO to transform into a disaster relief agency in mere hours.